jamievicary/syco/11/CFP.md

 PROGRAMME COMMITTEE
 ===================

-The PC chair is Bryce Clarke, École Polytechnique.
+The PC chair is Bryce Clarke, Inria Saclay.
 The Programme Committee will be announced soon.

 STEERING COMMITTEE